-- For University Managed Accommodation you must visit the properties you wish to apply to in advance of applying. - If you are reapplying to Halls you will be able to choose one hall preference and will be asked to answer questions regarding your social, dietary, and lifestyle preferences. - You will hear back within approximately one month of applying. - All students who do not get an offer will receive an email informing them of the dates for re-application.
+- For University Managed Accommodation you must visit the properties you wish to apply to in advance of applying. - If you are reapplying to Halls you will be able to choose one hall preference and will be asked to answer questions regarding your social, dietary, and lifestyle preferences. - You will hear back within approximately one month of applying.
+If you do not receive an offer of accommodation you can reapply at the end of March. - All students who do not get an offer will receive an email informing them of the dates for re-application.
 Re-applying is done by emailing studacc@st-andrews.ac.uk with "Second Round" in the subject line and your 'Name' and 'ID Number' in the text field.
 Second-round applications have a much higher rate of acceptance than the first round.